 Adjusted EBITDA is a valuable tool used to analyze businesses for the purposes of valuation and potential acquisition.
-It is also called Normalized EBITDA because it systematizes cash flow and deducts irregularities and deviations.
-Use adjusted EBITDA as an additive measure to determine how much cash a company may produce annually and is typically used by security analysts and investors when evaluating a business’s overall income; however, it is important to note business valuation using Adjusted EBITDA is not a Generally Accepted Accounting Principles standard and should not be used out of context as various companies may categorize income and expense divisions differently.
+Many also call it Normalized EBITDA because it systematizes cash flow and deducts irregularities and deviations.
+Use adjusted EBITDA as an additive measure to determine how much cash a company may produce annually and is typically used by security analysts and investors when evaluating a business’s overall income; however, it is important to note business valuation using Adjusted EBITDA is not a Generally Accepted Accounting Principles standard.
+As a result, do not uses it out of context as various companies may categorize income and expense divisions differently.

 EBITDA stands for Earnings Before Interest, Taxes, Depreciation and Amortization and is a meaningful measure of operating performance as it allows businesses and investors to more fully evaluate productivity, efficiency, and return on capital, without factoring in the impact of interest rates, asset base, tax expenses, and other operating costs.

 Adjusted EBITDA is a useful way to compare companies across and within an industry.
 Many consider it a more accurate reflection of the company’s worth as it adjusts for and negates one-time costs such as lawsuits, startup or development expenses, or professional fees that are not recurring, just to name a few.
 More importantly, adjusting EBITDA often reflects in a higher sale’s price for the owner.

 Adjusting EBITDA measures the operating cash flow using information acquired from income statements.
 Measure it annually.
 But when you average it over a three to five year period in order to account and adjust for any anomalies, it is most beneficial.
 Generally speaking, a higher normalized EBITDA margin is preferred, and the larger a company’s gross revenue, the more valuable this new measurement will be in a future acquisition.